S3 method for class 'maihda_model'

 vpc_response

-The response-scale VPC (maihda_vpc_response) when response_vpc = TRUE for a single-stratum binomial lme4 model; NULL otherwise (including for crossed-dimensions and contextual fits, whose partition the stratum-only simulation does not match)
+The response-scale VPC (maihda_vpc_response) when response_vpc = TRUE for a binomial lme4 model, including a contextual fit (the context variance enters the VPC denominator); NULL otherwise (including for crossed-dimensions and longitudinal fits)

 stratum_estimates